Tibing/howtomake.software/blog/emotion-recognition.md

 ## Final words

+Great!
+You did it!
+You learned how to recognize people's emotions at the browser.

-At the top of the page you can find working example of idea.
+At the top of the page, you can find a working example of an idea.
 Also, [here's the full source code](https://github.com/Tibing/howtomake.software/tree/master/projects/emotion-control/src/lib){:target="blank"}.

-I know that it sounds a bit awkward to ask users about camera access but why not to try 😅.
+I know that it sounds a bit awkward to ask users about camera access but why not try 😅.
 If you have any thoughts on that stuff, please, let me know.

 I'm waiting for your comments about the idea!
-Please, [reach me on twitter](https://twitter.com/NikPoltoratsky).
+Please, [reach me on Twitter](https://twitter.com/NikPoltoratsky).